Skip to main content

 Also known as: command

-Pitch command is the ability to consistently place a pitch — not just anywhere in the strike zone, but in a precise, intended spot — across every pitch type in a pitcher's arsenal.
+Pitch command is the ability to reliably place a pitch.
+This means not just anywhere in the strike zone.
+But in a precise, intended spot.
+This means across every pitch type in a pitcher's arsenal.

-Command is a step beyond basic control: control means throwing enough strikes to avoid walks, while command means hitting a specific target location on demand, pitch after pitch.
-A pitcher can have plenty of movement and velocity but still lack command if the ball consistently misses the intended quadrant by several inches.
-Command develops through high-repetition bullpen work with specific target practice, and it is usually the last piece of a pitcher's development to mature because it depends on total consistency across the entire kinetic chain, not just one mechanic.
+This is a step beyond basic control.
+Control means throwing enough strikes to avoid walks; placing the ball means hitting a specific target on demand, pitch after pitch.
+A pitcher can have plenty of movement and velocity but still miss badly if the ball reliably lands outside the intended quadrant by several inches.
+The skill develops through high-repetition bullpen work with specific target practice.
+It is usually the last piece of a pitcher's development to mature.
+This is because it depends on total consistency across the entire kinetic chain, not just one mechanic.

 Advanced note

-Track command, not just strikes, in bullpen sessions by recording actual distance from the intended target on every pitch — this reveals patterns invisible from a simple ball-strike count.
+Track placement, not just strikes, in bullpen sessions by recording actual distance from the intended target on every pitch.
+This means this reveals patterns invisible from a simple ball-strike count.

 The pitcher calls her target — low and away — and hits that exact spot on eight of her next ten pitches, well beyond simply throwing strikes.